MerrionComputing/EventsSourcing-on-Azure-Functions/README.md

 There is a 50 minute talk that covers this on [YouTube](https://www.youtube.com/watch?v=kpM5gCLF1Zc), or if you already have an understanding of event sourcing you can go straight to the [Getting started](https://github.com/MerrionComputing/EventsSourcing-on-Azure-Functions/wiki/Getting-started) wiki page

-## Example

-There is a rudimentary "retail bank accounts" example (as a Blazor front end) [here](https://retailbank.z6.web.core.windows.net/) ( [source repository on github](https://github.com/MerrionComputing/CloudBank) )  that demonstrates the different types of operation on an event stream and the source code for that is included in this repository.
-This is an entirely serverless system with no underlying database which does "scale to zero".

 ## How to use